June - September

-Known as one of the best treks in Iceland, the Laugavegur Trek is an amazing adventure in the Icelandic highlands.
+Known as one of the best treks in Iceland, the Laugavegur Trek is a fantastic adventure in the Icelandic highlands.
 This trek will take you from Landmannalaugar to Þórsmörk in 5 days.
 The diverse landscape witnessed on this trek is the perfect backdrop for a memorable hiking trip in Iceland.
 On this tour, accommodation is provided in mountain huts.

-Laugavegur trek crosses many spectacles including the third biggest geothermal zone in the world and through yellow rhyolite mountains.
-It goes over black deserts, past great canyons and finally into the stunning valley of Þórsmörk.
-It is no coincidence that the Laugavegur hike each year attracts travelers from around the world in addition to being a great favorite amongst locals.
+Laugavegur trek crosses many spectacles, including the third biggest geothermal zone in the world and through yellow rhyolite mountains.
+It goes over black deserts, past grand canyons, and finally into the stunning valley of Þórsmörk.
+It is no coincidence that the Laugavegur hike each year attracts travelers worldwide and is an excellent favorite amongst locals.

 On this trail, adventurous travelers hike from the geothermal valley of Landamannalaugar and over the Southern Highlands.
 The trail ends in the valley of Thor, Þórsmörk, at the foot of the famous Eyjafjallajökull volcano.

-For more information about this tour please check out the detailed itinerary and FAQ section above.
+Please check out the detailed itinerary and FAQ section above for more information about this tour.